sighingnow/jekyll-gitbook/_pages/Digital.md

 -   Group – can contain users and Teams
 -   Team – can contain users only

+To create new groups or teams go to ‘Settings’ > 'Groups/Teams'

 ## **3. Login to Connect portal**

 -   Access Connect URL (this is specific to the tenant you are using)